ChangwuLiu/InGVIO/README.md

 **Fixed-Wing Dataset Link:** https://cloud.tsinghua.edu.cn/d/4fd9b8a81e0f4186a722
                              password to extract: lcw18_thu_uav

+**Fixed-Wing Dataset Videos:** The videos are uploaded to the link that stores the fixed-wing datasets.

 The links to the datasets will be continuously updated.
 The config files for this dataset are contained in the InGVIO code configuration in path 'config/fw_zed2i_f9p'.